Here's How You Can Help People Affected By Harvey

 Houston Mayor Sylvester Turner established a Harvey relief fund at The Greater Houston Community Foundation.
 The organization connects donors with a network of nonprofits and innovative solutions in the social sector.

 United Way of Greater Houston has launched a relief fund for storm-related needs and recovery.
-The organization says it already maintains a disaster relief fund, but it anticipates the needs of Harvey will far exceed those existing resources.
+The organization says it already maintains a disaster relief fund but anticipates the needs of Harvey will far exceed those existing resources.

 The Center for Disaster Philanthropy has also launched a Hurricane Harvey relief fund.
 The organization says its strategy emphasizes "investing well rather than investing quickly, addressing the greatest needs and gaps in funding that may be yet to emerge."